Although porcelain continues to rank among the most popular flooring materials, there has been a real surge in the popularity of natural stone.

-In the past, marble was seen as something only the wealthy could afford, and limestone was relatively unknown, as the only limestone tiles available were generally domestically quarried and very expensive.
-But nowadays, it’s an entirely different story!
+Historically, marble tiling was seen as something only the wealthy could afford, while limestone floor tiles were a relatively unknown concept, as the only limestone tiles available were generally domestically quarried and very expensive.
+Nowadays, however, premium natural stone flooring is much more attainable, which is why we’ve pulled together this detailed stone tile guide.

 What is natural stone flooring?

-As the name implies, natural stone flooring is a set of tiles made up of entirely natural stone that has been cut and refined to a set size, for use as a flooring material – it really is as simple as that!
+Natural stone flooring is, quite literally, a set of tiles made up of entirely naturally formed stone, albeit stone that has been cut and refined to a set size for use as a flooring material in homes.

-Quarried from mines across the world, natural stone tiling is quickly becoming cheaper and easier to cut and refine for use as a construction material, and there are now numerous types of natural stone available for in-home tiling.
+All types of stone tiles are quarried from mines across the world, hence why natural stone tiling is quickly becoming cheaper and easier to cut and refine for installation as in-home tiling.
 Here at Stone Superstore, for example, our natural stone flooring types include:

 Our Somerset Limestone tiles feature subtle, natural colour varitions and an antiqued finish, which looks beautiful in any setting.